Digga D: 2024: Home raid and arrest

 During the early morning of 21 February 2024, Digga D's home in Bracebridge Heath near Lincoln was raided by the Metropolitan Police as he recorded an Instagram Live.
 He could be seen shouting at the officers and asking what they were doing.
 When Digga D was asked to leave the house with his hands up, the livestream ended.
 He was then arrested for suspicion of selling drugs.
 He was later charged with the supply and importation of cannabis.

 Digga D appeared at Lincoln Crown Court via video link from HMP Wormwood Scrubs, where he was remanded in custody.
 On 29 May 2024, he pleaded guilty to a charge of smuggling cannabis relating to 11 July 2023.
 He also admitted supplying cannabis between 26 October 2022 and 21 February 2024.
 As he pleaded not guilty to a charge of being commercially involved with 60 kilograms of cannabis, the issue went to a Newton hearing in December 2024, and on 31 January 2025 he was sentenced to 3 years and 11 months in prison for supplying 45 kilograms of cannabis.
-According to his social media accounts, he was released from HMP Brixton in October 2025 but details about his licence conditions were not disclosed.
+According to his social media accounts, he was released from HMP Brixton on 6 October 2025 but details about his licence conditions were not disclosed.